dp28/weather-type/README.md

 * `4` (corresponds to `'mist'`)
 * `5` (corresponds to `'fog'`)

+Each of these values has an associated boolean reader, eg `isClear()`, for convenience, which returns `true` if `level` rounds to the corresponding value.

 ### `new Precipitation(level: number, duration: number, type: number)`

 Possible values of `level`: